sefabey/fear_of_crime_paper/src/FOC_lexicon.md

 ```

-As words in English can take many forms, suffixes and prefixes, I'll add lemmas and stems of words in seperate columns.
+As words in English can take many forms, suffixes and prefixes, I'll add lemmas and stems of words in separate columns.

 ```r